-Identifying key the mes to guide the future of Ballan is critical in ensuring the town has a clear and long-term vision.
-As part of indertaking Phases 1 and 2 of the project, consideration was given to emerging themes in the country of the makes Ballan special and interple of the two moving of ward.
+Identifying key themes to guide the future of Ballan is critical in ensuring the town has a clear and long-term vision.
+As part of indertaking Phases it and 2 of the project consideration was given to emerging themes in the courtest of with makes Ballan special and the tole of the world ward.

-The ideals of 'sensitive growth' and 'country charm have been crosen by cause they best represent the unique character, composition and distinct identity of Ballan, whilst also recognising the role Ballan will play in accommodating some future growth.
+The ideals of 'sensitive growth' and 'country charm have been crossen by cause they best represent the unique character, composition and distinct identity of Ballan, whilst also recognising the role Ballan will play in accommodating some future growth.

-phrases their comparison a planning context is complex and there is a vivious relationship between the ideals as expressed in a real section.
+phrases their composition in a planning context is complex and there is a view outside the phrases their complex and there is a view outside the property of the ideals as expressed in the ideals as expressed in the ideals.

-these ideals form in e basis for a clear and long-term vision for Ballan.
+these ideals form the basis for a clear and long-term vision for Ballan.